-- Berry Petroleum Company Forest Oil Corporation Bill Barrett Corporation LINN Energy LLC Brigham Exploration Company Oasis Petroleum Inc. Cabot Oil & Gas Corporation Ouicksilver Resources.
-Inc. Carrizo Oil & Gas, Inc. Range Resources Corporation Comstock Resources, Inc. Sandridge Energy, Inc. Concho Resources Inc. SM Energy Company Continental Resources, Inc. Swift Energy Company EXCO Resources, Inc. - Following its acquisition by another company in December 2011, Brigham Exploration Company was deleted from the list of our peer group of companies, so that currently our peer group consists of the remaining 16 companies identified above.
-For 2012, the Compensation Committee determined that there was no material change to our business that required any other change in the above-referenced peer group.
+- Forest Oil Corporation LINN Energy LLC Oasis Petroleum Inc. Quicksilver Resources, Inc. Range Resources Corporation Sandridge Energy, Inc. SM Energy Company Swift Energy Company - Following its acquisition by another company in December 2011, Brigham Exploration Company was deleted from the list of our peer group of companies, so that this peer group consists of the remaining 16 companies identified above.

+For 2012 and 2013, the Compensation Committee determined that there was no material change to our business that required any other change in the abovereferenced peer group.